jupyterlab/jupyter-ai/docs/source/users/index.md

 This command should not produce any output.

 :::{note}
-If you are using remote kernels (e.g.  Amazon SageMaker Studio), the above command will throw an error.
-This means that need to install the magics package on your remote kernel separately, even if you already have `jupyter_ai_magics` installed in your server's environment.
+If you are using remote kernels, such as in Amazon SageMaker Studio, the above command will throw an error.
+You will need to install the magics package on your remote kernel separately, even if you already have `jupyter_ai_magics` installed in your server's environment.
 In a notebook, run